-DPW proposed to set the maximum crisis component benefit at \$300.
+DPW proposed to increase the maximum crisis component benefit at \$400.

-Six testifiers recommended maintaining the amount of the maximum crisis grant at \$400; and 2 testifiers suggested the maximum amount be \$500 if LIHEAP is fully funded like previous years.
+Six testifiers supported increasing the amount of the maximum crisis grant to \$400; and one testifier suggested the maximum amount be \$500 if LIHEAP is fully funded like previous years.

-Based on anticipated Federal funding, DPW has made the decision to set the maximum crisis component benefit at \$300.
+Based on anticipated Federal funding, DPW has made the decision to set the maximum crisis component benefit at \$400.